 Poker Copilot 4 is one of the few programs that was solely designed for the OS X operating system and gives its PC-only competitors a run for their money, as everything about it runs smoothly, is very easy to use, and provides a plethora of information.

 Poker Copilot 4 is a statistical tracking database and HUD.
 The software is easy to install and compatible with many major online poker networks including PokerStars, Full Tilt, Winamax, PartyPoker, Ongame, and BarrierePoker.
 It also fully supports the fast-paced Zoom Poker and Rush Poker on PokerStars and Full Tilt Poker, respectively, which can give you a huge edge over your opponents.
 Once installed, Poker Copilot 4 should automatically find your hand history folders and be instantly ready for analysis and in-game assistance.

 Poker Copilot took its software to a new level when developing Poker Copilot 4.
 The Mac poker software has an improved interface that looks awesome on Retina displays.
 You can hide the status and filter bars and the user experience is simplified.
 The database is faster than ever to start up and is lightning quick to update while playing.
 The newest software also allows you to take notes on players and see a summary of hands or tournaments by date.

-The software’s HUD is very easy to set up and has over 20 statistics to choose from.
-It also has a few default layouts you can use if they fit your needs.
+Poker Copilot 4’s HUD is very easy to set up and has a few default layouts you can use if they fit your needs.
 All major statistics are available including Voluntarily Put in Pot % (VPIP), Pre-Flop Raise % (PFR), Aggression Factor, 3bet Pre-Flop %, Called Pre-Flop Raise %, Continuation Bet %, and Hands Played.
 The latest version added some new statistics including Donk Bet on Flop, Turn, and River, Squeeze Bet, Check-Raised by Street, and 3bet statistics by position: